cewing/codefellows_f2_python/source/session01.rst

 **Tell Us About Yourself**

+This is a way for you to learn a bit about gitHub, and how you are going to submit most of your homework.

 * Create a new folder in the ``students`` folder in the class repository.

   * Create the folder in your clone of your fork of the repository.